Victoria Mboko: The Next Big Thing in Women’s Tennis?

 In the semifinal, she saved a match point to overcome former Wimbledon champion Elena Rybakina 1–6, 7–5, 7–6(4).
 But her biggest achievement came in the final, where she rallied from a set down to defeat four-time major winner Naomi Osaka 2–6, 6–4, 6–1 and claim her first career WTA title — a WTA 1000 no less.

-Year Year-End WTA Ranking Notable Achievements
+Year Year-End WTA Ranking (Singles) Notable Achievements

 Her emotional reaction after the final — collapsing to her knees in disbelief — was widely shared across social media, symbolizing not just personal triumph but a historic breakthrough for Black Canadian athletes in elite tennis.